 This is the deep level of sedation in an intravenous sedative agent is administered to a patient.
 The onset of sedative effect in IV sedative is very quick.
 However, it tends to last for a long time even after the supply of medication has been discontinued.

-• What is IV Sedation Used for? – IV sedation is generally reserved for extremely apprehensive patients.
+IV sedation is generally reserved for extremely apprehensive patients.
 It is also used in patients who have severe and uncontrolled movement of the limbs.
 In addition, dentists sometimes also use IV sedation in cases where very long procedures need to be performed in a single sitting.

 Patients suffering from mental illnesses are often so fearful of the dentist it can cause severe stress making the body go into a fight or flight type reflex that causes uncontrollable body movements, breathing, and emotions.
-Being in this state of agitation makes it difficult for the patient to sit for a prolong period of time and can make them feel suffocated, trapped, or a sense of losing control.
+Being in this state of agitation makes it difficult for the patient to sit for a prolonged period of time and can make them feel suffocated, trapped, or a sense of losing control.
 As a result, dental care of these patients is often overlooked.
 Sedation dentistry offers an excellent opportunity for these patients so they can get the highest quality dental treatment.